Posted on

 Handling Cart and checkout across multiple WooCommerce stores – WooCommerce Global Cart

-This plugin helps you bring together all your stores together to form a marketplace with single cart and checkout.
-So your customers can add any product from any store to the cart.
-The plugin integrates flawlessly to all the shops running in the multisite environment.
-And it works with all domain types including custom domains, subdomains, and subfolders.
-Overall, the single cart set up is simpler for customers, and they can access all the stores with the same user account.
+The plugin integrates flawlessly with all the shops running in the multisite environment.
+It works with all domain types, including custom domains, subdomains, and subfolders.
+Overall, the single cart setup is simpler for customers, and they can access all the stores with the same user account.

 Benefits of WooCommerce Global Cart

-• Flexible cart checkout
+- Flexible cart checkout

-• WooCommerce global reports.
+- WooCommerce global reports.

-• Unique orders interface for easy management.
+- Unique orders interface for easy management.

-• Global search across all shops.
+- Global search across all shops.

 Duplicating products across multiple WooCommerce stores – WooCommerce Multisite Duplicator

-This plugin helps you address one of the common issues that you may face while creating multiple sites in the same environment.
-Basically, when you set up multiple stores, you may need to copy products from one site to another.
-WooCommerce multisite duplicator plugin helps you manage this pretty easily.
-It helps you duplicate your set of products from one site to another site, or to all other sites in the network.
-In fact, you can copy everything related to a product including images, taxonomies, attributes, variations, and metadata.
+When you set up multiple stores, you may need to copy products from one site to another.
+The WooCommerce multisite duplicator plugin helps you manage this pretty easily.
+This enables you to duplicate your set of products from one site to another site or all other sites in the network.

 Benefits of WooCommerce Multisite Duplicator

-• Configure what store data you want to show, create custom store locator layouts & apply custom map stylings to adapt the design to your theme.
+- Configure what store data you want to show, create custom store locator layouts & apply custom map stylings to adapt the design to your theme.

-• Create unlimited store categories & filters.
+- Create unlimited store categories & filters.

 WooCommerce Multisite Duplicator